-- 1. Further controlled clinical studies may be needed to clarify aspects of this clinical guideline.
-This guideline may be revised as necessary to account for changes in technology, new data, or other aspects of clinical practice. - 2.
-This guideline is intended to be an educational device to provide information that may assist pediatric gastroenterologists in providing care to patients.
-This guideline is not a rule and should not be construed as establishing a legal standard of care or as encouraging, advocating, requiring, or discouraging any particular treatment.
+- · Further controlled clinical studies may be needed to clarify aspects of this clinical report.
+This clinical report may be revised as necessary to account for changes in technology, new data, or other aspects of clinical practice. - · This clinical report is intended to be an educational device to provide information that may assist pediatric gastroenterologists in providing care to patients.
+This clinical report is not a rule and should not be construed as establishing a legal standard of care or as encouraging, advocating, requiring, or discouraging any particular treatment.
 Clinical decisions in any particular case involve a complex analysis of the patient's condition and available courses of action.
-Therefore, clinical considerations may lead a gastroenterologist to take a course of action that varies from this guideline.
+Therefore, clinical considerations may lead a gastroenterologist to take a course of action that varies from this clinical report.